Kukulkano/dataVaccinator/docs/DataVaccinator-protocol.md

 The update call will out date all other participants local caches.
 Therefore, they need to know about this.
 The only party able to tell them is you.
 This is done by acting in case of a positive "update" call.
-In case the vaccinator service announces success, please generate a time stamp (or random token) and provide it to all affected clients.
+In case the DataVaccinator Vault announces success, please generate a time stamp (or random token) and provide it to all affected clients.
 By knowing the vid from the request, you should be able to know the affected persons (logins).
 You send them this time stamp with their next